-ARAAC/RCAA EEUU was founded in October of 2016.
-They are other ARAAC chapters in Cuba, Colombia, Venezuela and Puerto Rico.
-Here are some of ARAAC/RCAA goals and position statements:
+Regional Council of Africans in the Americas (RCAA) was founded in October of 2016.
+They are other RCAA chapters in Ayiti, Brazil, Barbados, St. Vincent, Cuba, Colombia, Venezuela and Puerto Rico.
+Here are some of RCAA goals and position statements:

 ➤ Advance the Black liberation struggle to include the voice of Africans in Latin America and the Caribbean within government, academic, and public spaces as part of the continued effort to liberate people of African descent from all forms of oppression.

 ➤ Focus on the collective identity that restores the presence, persistence, and contribution of people of African descent in Latin America and the Caribbean within the historical narrative of academic pedagogy.
 Special attention will be placed on the revolutionizing language programs in secondary and university levels of instruction such as Spanish, French, Portuguese and other regional languages.

 ➤ Reclaiming and controlling our narrative and by extension contribute to the ongoing process of economic, spiritual and psychological reparations.